Jagadeesh128/panel/README.md

 ## Usage
+- http://localhost:port/ default location will show the symfony landing page try below.
 - To register a user, navigate to `localhost:port/register`.
 - To login, go to `localhost:port/login`.
 - After successful login, you will be redirected to the `/contact dashboard`.
+- You can add, update and delete the conatact details

 ## Note